How to Install Bamboo Flooring on Top of a Wood Subfloor

 So you’ve weighed all the pros and cons of bamboo flooring, chosen your perfect material, and now you’re ready to install it.
-Follow the bamboo flooring installation guide below and you’ll have brand new floors in no time!
+Follow the guide below to learn how to install bamboo on a wood subfloor, and you’ll have brand new floors in no time!

 Note: THE FOLLOWING IS A GUIDELINE ONLY.
 CAREFULLY READ THE MANUFACTURER’S INSTALLATION INSTRUCTIONS THAT COME WITH YOUR PRODUCT BEFORE BEGINNING THE INSTALLATION.

 How to Install Bamboo on a Wood Subfloor